KorAP/Rabbid/README.md

 ```

-The corpus configuration is still experimental.
+The corpus configuration is still *experimental*.
 In the configuration file
 (e.g. ```rabbid.conf```), the corpus can be defined with the entry name ```Corpora```
 with a short handle and an entry called ```schema``` that lists all metadata
 categories to be displayed by the document browser.